seizethedave/cattle/DESIGN.md

     * An operator can interrogate each host's status by issuing a status command given the execution ID, which can be used to reach out to each host and peer into the execution folder ...
     * But the cattle process on that remote host may or may not be running.
 It needs to do some form of lazily spinning up a host that synchronizes and provides access to the data files in there.

 ## Privileges

+For simplicity, for now, we're not going to implement any privilege escalation.
+If you're running these locally, you can do this yourself with `sudo cattle exec example/poem --local`.
+If you're running them remotely, the `--username` specified for the remote hosts needs to have enough permissions to perform the actions specified in your Cattle config.